dnschneid/crouton/README.md

 Prerequisites
 -------------
 You need a device running Chromium OS that has been switched to developer mode.

+**How to enter developer mode?** Go to  [http://goo.gl/r4Qe4O](http://goo.gl/r4Qe4O) and click on your device model, then you will see the instruction.

 Note that developer mode, in its default configuration, is *completely insecure*, so don't expect a password in your chroot to keep anyone from your data. crouton does support encrypting chroots, but the encryption is only as